michalmrzyk/GrifisDoctrineTablePrefixBundle/README.md

-README
+This bundle add prefix to your table name.
 ======

-This simple bundle add prefix to your table name.
-Use it for new symfony2 application.

 ## Installation